Clorr/openvac/README.md

+NOTE : The openvac project should be contributed on the Wikifactory platform: https://wikifactory.com/@clorr/openvac

 # openvac
 This project explores a new design for bagless vacuum cleaners.
 Most vacuum cleaners use a cyclonic filter which is widely patented by Dyson.
 The design here is based on a laminar flow which could at least consume less power due to less pressure drop.